bnmou/Azure-Enterprise-Simulation/6 - Threat Hunting.md

 - The combination of scheduled tasks and service creation is a classic persistence chain.
 - The use of `mshta` and `regsvr32` suggests living-off-the-land execution to evade detection.
 - Lack of file/registry artifacts could indicate **trial-and-error** staging or **cleanup**.
+- The attacker prioritized persistence and defense evasion over data exfiltration, which indicates they were likely staging a long-term attack plan — maintaining covert access until a strategic objective or high-value opportunity presented itself.
 </details>

 ---